 Hollis J. Wiseman Neonatal Intensive Care Unit

 The Hollis J. Wiseman Neonatal Intensive Care Unit is the area’s only Level III unit, offering the most advanced care for premature and critically ill newborns and the area’s only neonatal transport team.
-We admit approximately 900 babies annually; nearly 20 percent of the babies transported to us are from referring hospitals in our region.
+We admit approximately 900 babies annually; almost 20 percent of the babies transported to us are from referring hospitals in our region.

 Level III NICUs, such as that at USA Children’s & Women’s Hospital, are equipped to provide comprehensive care to the sickest of newborns.
 In addition to direct patient care, Level III units participate in research and educational activities.
 New technologies developed for newborn care are usually initially evaluated in Level III units.
 Also, hospitals with Level III NICUs have the capability to provide comprehensive perinatal services for mothers and neonates of all risk categories.

 The commitment of a hospital to provide Level III neonatal intensive care is quite significant in terms of equipment and personnel.
 Infants who are critically ill require around-the-clock supervision by a staff skilled in providing respiratory and cardiac support.

 Parent visiting is allowed in the nurseries during designated times.
 Other family members and siblings may visit with the parent or guardian.
 Our intent is to make visitation as comfortable and beneficial as possible for the patients and family members.

 Parents and designated visitors may visit anytime except for the following:

 - Shift changes: 6:30 a.m. - 8 a.m., 3 p.m.- 4 p.m., and 6:30 p.m. - 8 p.m.
 This is to allow patient confidentiality during reports.